 Yes, this is hard to do.
 But it’s necessary.
 (And I’ve learned a lot of tricks on how to successfully kill sugar cravings, so a blog post on that to come!)

 I talked about why apple cider vinegar is a part of my daily routine in a previous post, but it became even more important for me while trying to #killtheyeast.
 An acidic environment is a hard one for bacteria to grow in, and the acetic acid in ACV helps kill any that is already established.

 I put about a tablespoon in a couple ounces of warm water with 1/2 of a squeezed lemon and chugged it.
 Every night.

 In addition to actually killing the bad bacteria, it’s important to repopulate the good ones in its place.
 Probiotics are the good ones.
 I splurged on a good quality probiotic and I took it three times a day.
+(Edit: since this post I’ve fallen in love with BIOHM‘s probiotic green shot I take every morning, but I also like the Raw Probiotics Women and the Probiotics Mood + when my anxiety or depression symptoms kick in.
+If you’re a male, consider the Men’s version.)
 And I drank about half of a kombucha every day, too.
 You can also add in other probiotic-rich foods like yogurt, kefir, and sauerkraut, but I’m not a fan of any of those so I let the probiotic supplement work its magic on its own.